-Living without plastic: How to throw a plastic-free dinner party
+Living without plastic | Part 3: Taking aim at the supermarkets

 Next up was Sainsbury’s.
 After a lengthy explanation (on my part) and a lot of bemused looks and reluctance (on his part), the member of staff manning the fish counter finally agreed to wrap up four swordfish steaks in brown paper.
 Paper that was readily available but, for some reason, apparently necessitated several layers of plastic film.
 I’m happy to report that my swordfish, protected solely by paper, made it back home in fine fettle.

-I’d go on about my trip to Co-op but you get the idea – it’s a riveting story, but the short version is that Amy and I at least ended up with a jar of pesto and four cans of tinned peaches.
-Celebration time!
+I’d go on about my trip to Co-op but you get the idea – it’s a riveting story concerning a jar of pesto and four cans of tinned peaches.

 Supermarkets, are responsible for producing one million tonnes of plastic packaging every year – and that’s in the UK alone.
 Unfortunately plastic production is forecast to double in the next twenty years.
 Unless we start changing the way we shop and demanding more choice from the shops that we use, this statistic is unlikely to change.